 Sea kayaking…with seals

 Where to go?
-Abel Tasman National Park, North Island
+Abel Tasman National Park, South Island

 I love the Abel Tasman because, located as it is in the western tip of the South Island, it doesn’t get a lot of through traffic, so is always peaceful.
 Inland, it’s a mass of barely tamed natural forest, while its coastline is riddled with wide estuaries and yellowy-sand beaches.
 In summer, the water is a tropical shade of turquoise.